craftcms/docs/docs/5.x/reference/field-types/json.md

 # JSON Fields <Badge text="New!" />

 Validate and store arbitrary JSON data in a simple [CodeMirror](https://codemirror.net/) editor.
-The data is automatically [deserialized](#development) for you and can be
+The data is automatically [deserialized](#development) for you and can be used in templates as whatever [value type](#data-types) was stored.

 <!-- more -->